What is Motor Learning?

 Complex vs Simple Movements

-Practicing a complex movement can improve motor learning of both the complex and simple movements.
-There’s some evidence that for patients with apraxia of speech, complex movements better improve motor learning.
+Practicing a complex movement improves motor learning of both the complex and simple movements.
+There’s some evidence that, for apraxia of speech, complex movement is better for motor learning (Maas, 2002).

 Knowledge of Results vs Knowledge of Performance

-Feedback can be a general assessment of whether the patient’s movement was done right or wrong (“Not quite”) or it can be specific and detailed (“Bring your lips closer together for that sound”).
+Feedback can be a general cue about whether the patient did the movement right or wrong (“Not quite,” “That’s right.”)
+Or it can be about how to do the movement (“Bring your lips closer together for that sound.”)

-Knowledge of performance: Specific feedback (“Bring your lips closer together for that sound”).
-This kind of feedback is better when a movement is new or unclear.
+- This kind of feedback is better when a movement is new or unclear to the patient

 Reduced vs Frequent Feedback

-Reduced feedback is when you don’t give feedback every single time the patient tries a movement.
-Instead, you reduce your feedback to every other movement.
+Reduced feedback is not giving feedback every time the patient tries a movement.
+Instead, you decrease feedback to every other movement.
 Or maybe every 5 movements (50% or 20% of trials).

 Frequent feedback is giving feedback after every attempt at the movement.

-Given reduced feedback, patients with apraxia of speech and dysarthria have higher retention of motor learning than those given frequent feedback.
-Their movement performance may be low during the session, but retention (or motor learning) is higher.
+Patients with apraxia of speech or dysarthria who get reduced feedback have higher retention of motor learning than those given frequent feedback.

 Delayed vs Immediate Feedback